Reinholds Bērziņš: Post-war activities

 In 1924 Bērziņš worked for the Western Military District.
 In 1924 he retired from the army and in 1927-37 worked for the military industry and the People's Commissariat of Land Cultivation of the Russian SFSR.

 Purge and rehabilitation

 On December 10, 1937, Bērziņš, working at that time as the manager of the Agrotekhznaniye trust of the People's Commissariat of Agriculture of the RSFSR, was arrested.
-On March 19, 1938, he was shot by the verdict of the Military Collegium of the Supreme Court of the USSR at the Kommunarka firing range (Moscow Region).
+On March 19, 1938, he was shot, after having been found guilty by the Military Collegium of the Supreme Court of the USSR at the Kommunarka firing range (Moscow Region).

 He was rehabilitated in August 1955.